Asymptotic analysis of linearly elastic flexural shells subjected to an obstacle in absence of friction: Rigorous asymptotic analysis

 where $\bm{\zeta}$ is the unique solution to the two-dimensional variational Problem~\ref{problemLim}. \end{theorem}

 \begin{proof}

 Strong and weak convergences as $\varepsilon \to 0$ are respectively denoted by $\to$ and $\rightharpoonup$.
 For brevity, we let

-The \emph{outline} of the proof is to a large extent inspired by the proof of Theorem~6.2-1 of~\cite{Ciarlet2000} (itself adapted from Theorem 5.1 in Ciarlet, Lods and Miara~\cite{CiaLodsMia1996}), where no confinement condition was imposed.
+The \emph{outline} of the proof, which is broken into six parts numbered (i)--(vi), is to a large extent inspired by the proof of Theorem~6.2-1 of~\cite{Ciarlet2000} (itself adapted from Theorem 5.1 in Ciarlet, Lods and Miara~\cite{CiaLodsMia1996}), where no confinement condition was imposed.
 This is why some parts of the proof are reminiscent of those in~\cite{Ciarlet2000}; otherwise, considering the confinement condition requires extra care.

 (i) \emph{There exists a subsequence, still denoted $(\bm{u}_\kappa(\varepsilon))_{\varepsilon > 0}$, and there exists $\bm{u} \in \bm{H}^1(\Omega)$ and there exist $e_{i\|j}^1 \in L^2(\Omega)$ satisfying}